cesarvr/blog/content/post/2018-05-22-create-containers.markdown

 Why not?
 I used that combination to write this article.
 Well, in reality I don't see any problem in using both, just an increase in complexity.
 In a perfect world I would use just containers.

-Well, I hope it has been a very fun read or at least not boring, for me it was super fun, I really enjoyed writing this article.
-If you want access to the full source code you can get it from [here]().
-With time I'll add more functionalities just to learn more about it and maybe will rewrite it in Rust or DLang, if I do I'll write an article about it.
+Well, I hope it has been a very fun read or at least not boring.
+If you want access to the full source code you can get it from [here](https://github.com/cesarvr/container).
+With time I'll add more functionalities and maybe will rewrite some of it in Rust or DLango.
+If you want to learn more about cgroups you can access the [documentation](https://www.kernel.org/doc/Documentation/cgroup-v1/) and if you have any improvements or add a new functionality let me know, you can contact me via [Twitter](https://twitter.com/cvaldezr) or send a PR via [Github](https://github.com/).
+Happy hacking!.

-Almost forgot here is the link with the working code: [github](https://github.com/cesarvr/container).